LOVE146 VISION: The abolition of child trafficking and exploitation. Nothing less.

-- A strong appreciation for collaboration.
+- A learner, with a strong appreciation for collaboration.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be requested by individuals with disabilities to allow them to perform the essential functions.

 - Specific vision abilities include close vision, distance vision, depth perception, and ability to adjust focus.